testing-cabal/testresources/README.rst

 This TestSuite will introspect all the test cases it holds directly and if they declare needed resources, will run the tests in an order that attempts to minimise the number of setup and tear downs required.
-It attempts to achieve this by callling getResource() and finishedWith() around the sequence of tests that use a specific resource.
+It attempts to achieve this by calling getResource() and finishedWith() around the sequence of tests that use a specific resource.

 Tests are added to an OptimisingTestSuite as normal.
 Any standard library